-The students must also do a Communication Skills course (Pass/Not Pass course) within the first two semesters.
+The students must also do a Communication Skills course within the first two semesters.
+Students need to maintain minimum of 6 CPI in their course work for continuing their Ph.D. programme.
 After this, subject to satisfactory performance, their registration is confirmed.
 The students then begin their dissertation work.
 Candidates applying without a Master's degree in the field of IEOR can expect to do a year's course work before beginning their dissertation work.

 A research progress committee is then formed for each student.
 The committee monitors the regular progress of the student through a seminar presented every 6 to 12 months.
-Finally, the candidate submits to the Institute a Thesis which will be judged by a panel of experts (both from IITB and outside) for "its contribution to advancement of knowledge."
+Finally, the candidate submits to the Institute a Thesis which will be judged by a panel of experts (both from IIT-B and outside) for "its contribution to advancement of knowledge."

 Periodic dissemination of their findings in conferences, academic journals and factoring in the feedback of peer community is encouraged.
 Placement after completion of the programme is strongly influenced by this activity.